braze-inc/growth-shares-lambda-user-csv-import/README.md

 - Key: `TYPE_CAST`
 - Value: Data cast string in the format specified above

-<a name="monitoring"></a>

-#### Monitoring and Logging

-To make sure the function ran successfully, you can read the function's execution logs.
-Open the Braze User CSV Import function (by selecting it from the list of Lambdas in the console) and navigate to **Monitor**.
-Here, you can see the execution history of the function.
-To read the output, click on **View logs in CloudWatch**.
-Select lambda execution event you want to check.

-#### SNS

-Optionally, you can publish a message to AWS SNS when the file is finished processing or it encounters a fatal error.

-SNS message format:

-    {
-        // object key of the processed file "fileName": "abc.csv",
-        // true if file was processed with no fatal error "success": true,
-        "usersProcessed": 123
-    }

-In order to use this feature, you must:

-- [Update](#updating) the lambda function to version `0.2.2` or higher
-- Allow Lambda to publish messages to the topic
-- Set the `TOPIC_ARN` environment variable

-To allow lambda to publish to the topic, head over to `Configuration -> Permissions` and under **Execution Role**, click on the Role name.
-Next, click `Add permissions -> Create inline policy`.

-- Service: SNS
-- Actions: Publish
-- Resources: Under topic, Add ARN and specify the topic ARN

-Review policy, add name `BrazeUserImportSNSPublish` and Create Policy.

-Finally, set the lambda environment variable with key: **`TOPIC_ARN`** and provide the SNS topic ARN where you would like to publish the message as the value.

 ## Requirements

 To successfully run this Lambda function, you will need: